A Business Owner’s Guide

 Leasing commercial office space is an inevitable part of doing business, regardless of how small or large your company is or how much office space you’re looking to lock down.
 Calgary’s commercial real estate landscape is an active one, particularly downtown and in the surrounding areas.
 Calgary has 41.2 million square feet of downtown office space and 24.7 million square feet of suburban office space across all classes, offering a wide variety of office space types and sizes depending on your company’s needs and budget.
 Whether it’s a 500 sq. ft. simple office space in one of the city’s towering skyscrapers or a quaint, sandstone 60s bungalow-turned-commercial office space in one of Calgary’s trendy suburban communities, there is something for every business in downtown Calgary.

 However, downtown is also a highly desired and competitive place to find and negotiate office space.
 In this metropolitan area with a bustling networking scene, businesses looking to succeed want to be where the action is.
 Local restaurants are packed during lunch and dinner hours with men and women in suits engrossed in power lunches, and the best deals are closed with handshakes.
-This makes it a fast-paced real estate environment for those seeking to lease, renew or sublease their office space.
+This makes it a fast-paced real estate environment for those seeking to lease, renew or sublease their office space in Calgary.
 New skyscrapers go up almost annually, offering new, innovative office area and opening up space in older character buildings when tenants move to the newer buildings.
 Rates are competitive and great spaces in the downtown core tend to be leased quickly.
 You will want to work with someone familiar with the commercial real estate scene who can help get you the best office space for your business, inform you of spaces you wouldn’t otherwise have thought of or discovered on your own, and help you navigate the legal side of commercial leases and negotiations.
 This guide will answer some common questions or concerns you may have about how to lease commercial real estate.

 Are Commercial Leases Negotiable?